ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['43.081', '17.628']

-Intending to travel by road to None, Virgil left Narona.
+Intending to travel by road to a village, Virgil left Narona.
 It was about 15 miles away.

 There is a fountain of cold water springing from the rock.
 He left the city early, before the rising of the sun.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
 He set out from {from} amidst a throng travelling the same way.

 There was no story for None

-Virgil departed from None, intending to travel by road to None, a journey of about 130 miles.
+Virgil departed from a village, intending to travel by road to a village, a journey of about 130 miles.

 A caravan from {destination} passed by.
 He left the city early, before the rising of the sun.
 His shoes are covered in dust from the road.
 On the road from {from} to {destination} there is a village, in which there is a temple and grove.

 There was no story for None

-Virgil departed from None, intending to travel by road to Domavium, a journey of about 18 miles.
+Virgil departed from a village, intending to travel by road to Domavium, a journey of about 18 miles.

 A caravan from {destination} passed by.
 He set out from {from} amidst a throng travelling the same way.
 The sun beats down..